borkdude/blog/posts/babashka-cli-help-and-completions.md

 We're just going to show here how to get completions for `zsh` but the process is very similar for other shells.

 The `./mygit.clj org.babashka.cli/completions snippet --shell zsh` invocation spits out a `zsh` snippet to stdout specific to this CLI.
-The `org.babashka.cli/completions` is inserted by babashka CLI.
+The `org.babashka.cli/completions` is inserted by Babashka CLI.

 To enable completions in zsh (after `compinit`), run: